jbittel/django-mama-cas/docs/management-commands.rst

    Tickets created by django-mama-cas are not removed from the database at the moment of invalidation.
 Running this command will delete all invalid tickets from the database.
-Tickets are invalidated either when they expire a configurable number of minutes after creation or by being consumed.
+Tickets are invalidated either when they expire a configurable number of seconds after creation or by being consumed.
    Either situation means the ticket is no longer valid for future authentication attempts and can be safely deleted.